 _______

-Heres the new space which I am happy to report is configured around ‘action and production’.
+The new space is configured around ‘action and production’.
 The last few decades have been about ‘collection, acquiring and salvaging, repairing and learning’.
-In it I can devise, fabricate, shoot, develop, print, re-print, re-shoot, develop, project, record.
+In it I can devise, fabricate, shoot, develop, print, re-print, re-shoot, develop, project, record, sleep.